growan/wca-documents/wca-regulations-2013.md

     - A5b) While inspecting or solving the puzzle, the competitor must not receive assistance from anyone or any object other than the surface (also see [Regulation 2i](regulations:regulation:2i)).
 Penalty: disqualification of the attempt (DNF).
 - A6) Stopping the solve:
     - A6a) The competitor stops the solve by releasing the puzzle and then stopping the timer.
-        - A6a1) If a stopwatch is in use as the timing device, the competitor ends the solve by releasing the puzzle and notifying the judge that he has stopped the solve.
+        - A6a1) If a stopwatch is in use as the timing device, the competitor ends the solve by releasing the puzzle and notifying the judge that she has stopped the solve.
-        - A6a2) When using a stopwatch without a Stackmat, the competitor's default notification signal consists of releasing the puzzle(s) in his hand and placing his hands on the surface, with palms down.
+        - A6a2) When using a stopwatch without a Stackmat, the competitor's default notification signal consists of releasing the puzzle(s) in her hand and placing her hands on the surface, with palms down.
 The competitor and the judge may agree on another appropriate notification before the beginning of the solve.
     - A6b) The competitor is responsible for stopping the timer correctly.
         - A6b1) If the timer stops before the end of the solve and the timer shows a time strictly below 0.06 seconds, then the attempt is replaced by an extra attempt.
-A competitor forfeits his right to the additional attempt if the WCA Delegate determines that the timer was stopped deliberately.
+A competitor forfeits her right to the additional attempt if the WCA Delegate determines that the timer was stopped deliberately.
         - A6b2) If the timer stops before the end of the solve and displays a time of 0.06 seconds or higher, then the attempt is disqualified (DNF).
-Exception: if the competitor can demonstrate that the timer malfunctioned, he may receive an extra attempt, at the WCA Delegate's discretion.
+Exception: if the competitor can demonstrate that the timer malfunctioned, she may receive an extra attempt, at the WCA Delegate's discretion.
     - A6c) The competitor must fully release the puzzle before stopping the timer.
 Penalty: time penalty (+2 seconds).
     - A6d) The competitor must stop the timer using both hands, placed flat on the sensors with palms down.
 Penalty: time penalty (+2 seconds).
     - A6e) The competitor must not touch or move the puzzle until the judge has inspected the puzzle.
 Penalty: disqualification of the attempt (DNF).
 Exception: If no moves have been applied, a time penalty (+2 seconds) may be assigned instead, at the discretion of the judge.
     - A6f) The competitor must not reset the timer until the judge has recorded the result on the score sheet.
 Penalty: disqualification of the attempt (DNF), at the discretion of the judge.
-    - A6g) The judge determines whether the puzzle is solved.
-He must not make moves or align faces when examining the puzzle.
+    - A6g) The judge determines whether the puzzle is solved. she must not make moves or align faces when examining the puzzle.
 Exception: The judge is permitted to make moves when examining a Clock.
     - A6h) In case of a dispute, moves or alignments must not be applied to the puzzle before the dispute is resolved.
     - A6i) Time penalties for stopping the solve are cumulative.
 - A7) Recording results:
     - A7a) The judge tells the competitor the result.
-        - A7a1) If the judge finds that the puzzle is solved, he calls "OKAY".
+        - A7a1) If the judge finds that the puzzle is solved, she calls "OKAY".
         - A7a2) If the judge assigns any penalties, the judge calls "PENALTY".
         - A7a3) If the result is DNF, the judge calls "DNF".
     - A7b) The judge records the result on a score sheet.